 Getting pregnant is not easy for every couple.
 Though some may conceive naturally, others need a little assistance to give them a better chance.
-It’s very important to know when you are ovulating so you can time intercourse perfectly after receiving a positive ovulation test.
+It’s very important to know when you are ovulating so you can time intercourse perfectly.
+Using ovulation predictor tests will help you know when you are ovulating and increase your chances of getting pregnant.
+A positive ovulation test signals that it’s time to have sex now!